Mang Inasal: Products

 Mang Inasal specializes in Filipino grilled chicken, particularly its signature chicken inasal, which is marinated and grilled.
 The menu includes options for "unli-rice" or unlimited rice, allowing customers to request additional servings.
-The restaurant chain also offers free Sinigang soup, along with other grilled dishes like pork barbecue and grilled liempo, as well as non-grilled options like sisig, palabok, and lumpia.
+The restaurant chain also offers free Sinigang, along with other grilled dishes like pork barbecue and liempo, as well as non-grilled options like sisig, palabok, and lumpia plus condiments like soy sauce, vinegar and chicken oil.
 For dessert, they offer halo-halo and crema de leche.

 Marketing and advertising

 Love team "Mathon"—Maris Racal and Anthony Jennings—are appointed endorsers of Mang Inasal Pork barbecue.

+Actor Coco Martin is also a long-time endorser of Mang Inasal.

 Awards

 Mang Inasal won two Golds, one Silver, and one Bronze awards at the 21st International Business Awards in Istanbul, Turkey.